Great Sandy Marine Park

 Great Sandy Marine Park is a protected marine area located off the coast of Queensland, Australia.
 The park surrounds the island of K'Gari (formerly known as Fraser Island) and the Great Sandy National Park on it.
-It is located between the southern edge of the Great Barrier Reef Marine Park and the northern part of the Sunshine Coast, covering an area of around 1,500 km^{2}.
+It is located between the southern edge of the Great Barrier Reef Marine Park and the northern part of the Sunshine Coast, covering an area of around 1,500 km^{2} (579.153 mi^{2}).
 The area is renowned for its diverse marine ecosystems, ranging from coral reefs and seagrass meadows to estuaries and mangrove forests.

 Marine Life and Biodiversity

 The marine park's waters support a wide variety of flora and fauna.
 The diverse ecosystems within the park are home to many species of fish, turtles, dolphins, and seabirds, along with an abundance of invertebrates such as sponges, molluscs, and crustaceans.
 Coral reefs within the park are particularly important, providing vital habitats for many species, including the endangered Acropora species of corals.

 The park's seagrass meadows also provide critical food and shelter for a range of species, including dugongs and green sea turtles, while mangroves and estuaries support juvenile fish populations.
 These habitats make the Great Sandy Marine Park an ecologically significant region for marine conservation.